faraday-techno/relay-pro/docs/README.md

 ![alt text](./img/play-highlight.png "Open pop up")
 7. It will start refreshing and notify you when new load is added! 🎉 🎉 🎉

 9. To stop the refresher, just click the pause button highlighted below.
-Also, Command Key on Mac OS or Windows Key on Windows OS can be used to stop the refresher:
+Also, <kbd>Space</kbd> Key can be used to stop the refresher:
 ![alt text](./img/pause.png "Open pop up")

+# Keyboard shortcuts
+> Key bindings

+Use <kbd>Space</kbd> key to start/stop the refresher.

 # See it in action
 > See the extension in action